 School Zone – Drug Distribution Penalty Enhancements

 You can face an additional mandatory minimum 2 years in prison if you are accused of selling, or intent to distribute drugs withing a school zone or other restricted zone.
 A school zone is defined as withing 300 feet of a school and other zones include within 100 feet of a public park.

-School zone areas and public park areas can be defined broadly by the prosecution.
+But school zone areas and public park areas can still be defined broadly by the prosecution.
 A day care center could even be considered a school zone.

 These cases can be messy.
-Many people charged with a school zone felony drug distribution offense didn’t even know they were in a school zone.
+Most people charged with a school zone felony drug distribution offense didn’t even know they were in a school zone.